AznivDev/inventorization-asset-management/client/README.md

 - Authenticated users can access all requests, assets.
 They can also create and delete requests.
 - Authenticated admins and moderators can access all requests, assets, users.
 They can also create, update and delete requests, assets and users.

-## Installation Guide
+### Installation Guide

 - Clone this repository
 - The `master` branch is the most stable branch at any given time, ensure you're working from it.
 - Run `npm install` to install all dependencies
-- Duplicate `.env.example` and rename it to `.env` for the API and Client
+- Duplicate `.env.example` and rename it to `.env`
-- Update the `.env` file with your credentials
+- Update the `.env` file with your database credentials
 - Run `npm start` to start the server

-## Technologies Used

-- ReactJS
-- NodeJS
-- Express
+### Postman Documentation

+- You can find exporeted JSON Postman Documentation [here](/Asset%20Inventorization%20Platform.postman_collection.json)
+- Create new Environment for Variables:
-- Sequelize
+  - BASE_URL
-- MySQL
+  - JWT_TOKEN
-- Postman
+  - AUTH_LOGIN
-- JWT
+  - AUTH_PWD

 ## License